-We dig the Tecton.
+We dig the Black Diamond Tecton.
 In many ways, this is the binding that a particular, very vocal subset of backcountry skiers has been looking for.
 It skis nearly as well as an alpine binding, features DIN/TUV release certification, and offers at least some of the uphill advantages of a tech binding.
 It is very close in design and performance to the Marker KingPin.
 Downhill, our testers couldn't tell the difference between them.
 The Fritschi is a little easier in transitions and has a significant weight advantage over the KingPin.
+The Kingpin has been plagued by some recent recalls.
 For these reasons, the Tecton earns our Top Pick award for truly hard-charging backcountry skiers.
 Buyer beware, though, as the Tecton is a specialized piece of equipment.
 Only those skiing like they should be in a TGR film will really take advantage of the weighty and spendy attributes of this niche product.

 Black Diamond Fritschi Tecton 12 Review